 Dave Min is a California native and longtime resident of Irvine.
-According to campaign materials he is running for State Senate District 37 because he wants to continue to build on the foundational ideals of American innovation and openness to improve economic equity, environmental progress, and public education.
+According to campaign materials he is running for State Senate District 37 because he wants to continue to build on the foundational ideal of American innovation, as well as to improve economic equity, environmental progress, and public education.

 Min is a Law Professor at UC Irvine and has focused his research on building an economy that works for people of all backgrounds.
 Min spent his early career working for the Securities and Exchange Commission (SEC) to break up fraud operations, was a senior policy advisor to Senator Chuck Schumer, and served as the Deputy Staff Director on the Joint Economic Committee.
 This Congressional work was a reflection of his commitment to establishing a policy that allows markets to operate more fairly for everyone.

 Dave Min is running against John Moorlach (R), who is the incumbent and has held the seat since 2015, and Katrina Foley (D).
-According to recent election results, it's rare that Democrats win this seat.
+According to recent election results, it's challenging for Democrats to win this seat.

 According to our analysis, Dave Min would be a strong choice in this purple district.